Q-processes and asymptotic properties of Markov processes conditioned not to hit moving boundaries: Assumptions and general results

-\end{enumerate} \end{assumption} In this section, the main results and contributions in this paper are presented.
-For a general behavior of $(A_t)_{t \in I}$, we will show the following theorem \begin{theorem} If Assumption \ref{assumption} holds, then there exists a $Q$-process (Definition \ref{definition} (i)).
-Furthermore, for any $s,t,T \in I$ and $x \in E_s$
+\end{enumerate} \end{aprime} In this section, the main results and contributions in this paper are presented.
+Let us recall that the \textit{total variation distance} between two probability measures $\mu$ and $\nu$ on $E$ is defined by